How to use snapshots

 Placeholder entities are listed in snapshots by default.
 You can opt to exclude them when generating a snapshot via the SpatialOS GDK toolbar.

 These entities exist only to set up server-worker boundaries in a way that is easy to test with multiple server-workers.
-These entities do not spawn as Actors when checked out by a worker and serve no purpose within the GDK.
+These entities do not spawn as Actors and serve no purpose within the GDK.
 In most cases you can safely ignore them.